 - Damage prevention – Since you have the entire truck space, there is no stopping to pick up other freight.
 Your freight will also be handled less and receive door-to-door delivery.
 In the end, the less your freight is handled, the less chance of damage.

-- More options – Truckload provides options unavailable in other shipping methods.
+- More options – FTL shipping provides options unavailable in other shipping methods.
 That includes refrigerated trucks, flatbeds, intermodal and dry van to name a few solutions.
 If you have specialty freight needs, truckload will often be the most efficient choice.

-Full truckload comes with a few challenges, including the need to better pack merchandise, accept rigid delivery and shipping schedules, problems procuring full truckload availability and higher-than-other-mode rates.
+FTL transport comes with a few challenges, including the need to better pack merchandise, accept rigid delivery and shipping schedules, problems procuring truckload capacity and higher-than-other-mode rates.
 However, shippers can overcome these challenges with a few best practices, as explained by Zip Xpress Inc, which include the following:

 - When you have enough items to fill an entire truck.